walkwithweb/walkwithweb/README.md

 ```

 ##### Accordion Content
-To update the accordion section on the homepage, find the "accordions" list in the "index" item and update the "title" list.
+To update the accordion section on the homepage, in the "locales" folder, find the "accordions" list in the "index" item and update the "title" list.
 Each  -title (description, image) list represents a single accordion, to create more accordions, repeat the list for each additional accordion

 ```
 index: